IVF Painful Or Not? The Hidden Stages of IVF That You Don’t Hear About

 The Hidden Stages of IVF that You don’t Hear About.

 The second point, which many people do not know, is that the success of the process of IVF depends on various factors.
 Such as age, quality of eggs and sperms, and how well the embryo attaches itself well to the inner lining of the uterus.
-The process has about 43 to 47 percent of the success rate for women under 35 years, and the success rate decreases with age.
+The process has about 43 to 47 percent of success rate for women under 35 years, and the success rate decreases with age.

 The females suffering from Bulky uterus should not worry, says Dr. Namita Kotia, the head of the IVF department of Aastha Fertility center.
 They can easily choose a surrogate mother, which can be her friend, family member, or someone unknown, who will carry her baby till birth.